Date: July 17, 2017

 This webinar will describe a points-based classification scheme based on the ACMG guidelines.
 By simplifying the variant interpretation process, our goal is to increase interpretation accuracy and consistency between geneticists.
-Second, we will present new advances in software that increase the efficiency of variant interpretation.
+We will present new advances in software that increase the efficiency of variant interpretation.
 These advances provide geneticists with an easy to use interface for displaying variant information while also providing quick access to additional external interpretation resources, such as variant and population databases.
 Finally, this webinar will review the importance of transparent variant interpretation practices and will briefly discuss future directions of variant interpretation.
 The goals of this multifaceted approach are to reduce the time and effort required for variant interpretation and increase consistency between individuals performing this task.

-Dr. Jennifer Schleit (PhD, FACMG) received a Bachelor of Science with Honours in Biochemistry and Microbiology from Dalhousie University and a PhD in Pathology from the University of Washington in Seattle, Washington, USA.
+Jennifer Schleit, PhD, FACMG, received a PhD in Pathology from the University of Washington in Seattle.
 She completed a clinical fellowship at the University of Washington and received her certification in clinical molecular genetics from the American Board of Medical Genetics and Genomics (ABMGG).
-Dr. Schleit served as an Assistant Director at the Center for Precision Diagnostics at the University of Washington before accepting a position as Senior Geneticist at Blueprint Genetics in 2017.
-Currently, she is the Laboratory Director of the Seattle facility.
+Dr Schleit served as an Assistant Director at the Center for Precision Diagnostics at the University of Washington before accepting a position as senior geneticist at Blueprint Genetics in 2017.
+Currently, she is the laboratory director of the Seattle facility.